 may be paid an upfront or an ongoing commission for the investments that they recommend.

-The above definition is taken from the Investor Glossary.
-The definition makes no mistakes that an adviser may be paid commissions.
-SEBI also regulates a category of advisors who earn only from fees charged to the clients; they earn no commissions and/or incentives.
+The definition makes it clear that an adviser may be paid commissions.
+SEBI also regulates a specific category of advisors who earn only from fees charged to the clients; they earn no commissions and/or incentives.

 Most financial advice in India is given out by people who earn incentives, commissions, etc. from the investments that they recommend.
 Very little advice is given by people who charge a fee for their advice and earn nothing from the investments that they recommend.
 This article would argue that the former type of advice often provides sub-optimal results for the investor.
 This is not based on the competence of the advisor, but due to the conflict of interest faced by them.